ding-lab/importGDC/README.md

 * Background: https://confluence.gsc.wustl.edu/pages/viewpage.action?pageId=27592450
 * Submission script (`start_batch_import.sh`) uses LSF groups if LSF_GROUP environment variable is defined.
 Suggested use: export LSF_GROUP="/mwyczalk/gdc-download"
+* first time doing this, need to create group as,
+    * bgadd -L 5 /mwyczalk/gdc-download
 * To limit to 5 running jobs: `bgadd -L 5 /mwyczalk/gdc-download`  (this should be a part of a setup script?)
 * To examine: `bjgroup -s /mwyczalk/gdc-download`
 * To modify, `bgmod -L 2 /mwyczalk/gdc-download`